Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/custom-transports.md

 title: Custom Transports
 ---

-The MLAPI supports custom transports.
-It uses UNET by default.
-You can also write custom transports.
-A transport is the library that is responsible for sending the raw bytes and handling connections.

-Usually, transports doesn't support all channel types and event types.
-Sometimes they have more, in that case you manually have to do translation between them.
-See the ENET transport for examples.
+The MLAPI utilises Unity’s [uNET Transport Layer API](https://docs.unity3d.com/Manual/UNetUsingTransport.html) by default and has support for custom Transports.

+A Transport is a library that collects message segments from applications and transmits them into the network.
+The Transport layer is also responsible for managing error correction, providing quality and reliability to the end-user.

+This layer enables the host to send and receive error-corrected data, packets or messages over a network.

-## Official Transports
+## Community Contribution

-The MLAPI has some official transport implementations you can use.
-They can be found [here](https://github.com/Unity-Technologies/MLAPI.Transports).
-All you have to do is download the ZIP file you want from the CI server and export it into your assets folder and it will show up in the NetworkingManager automatically.
+The MLAPI has support for community contribution Transport implementations which you can use.
+Click [here](https://github.com/Unity-Technologies/MLAPI.Transports) for the MLAPI Community Contribution repository.

+To use a Transport, download the ZIP file you want from the CI server, export it into your assets folder, and it will show up automatically in the NetworkingManager.
-You can also install transports from the MLAPI Installer.
-Just click the "Transports" tab at the top.

 ## Writing Your Own

-To get started writing transport interfaces, the current implementations for Unet, ENET and Ruffles are great starting points for learning their flow.
-If you do write a wrapper for a well known transport, feel free to open a PR to add it to the official transports repo.
+To get started writing Transport interfaces, the current implementations for uNet Transport Layer API, ENET, and Ruffles are good starting points for learning their flow.
+If you write a wrapper for a well-known Transport, please open a PR to add it to the MLAPI Community Contribution [repository](https://github.com/Unity-Technologies/mlapi-community-contributions).

+## Adding New Content

+Check our [contribution guidelines](https://github.com/Unity-Technologies/mlapi-community-contributions/blob/master/CONTRIBUTING.md) for information on how to contribute to the MLAPI Community Contribution repository.